Lee-Chun-Yi/NCKU-Quadrotor-Navigation/README.md

 * Ken-Huang: e84116201@gs.ncku.edu.tw

 ## Indoor Navigation of Quadrotors Using a Motion Capture System
-This study presents an indoor quadrotor control system achieving stable hover and point-to-point flight via a dual-loop PID (position + velocity).
+This study presents an indoor quadrotor control system achieving stable hover and point-to-point flight via a **dual-loop PID (position + velocity)**.
 Real-time 6DOF data from a Vicon system (100 Hz) is sent to MATLAB/Simulink, where position errors generate velocity targets, then attitude commands (Roll, Pitch, Throttle).
 Commands are relayed through Python to the Crazyflie 2.1.
-The framework will be expanded into a four-layer PID by adding attitude and attitude-rate loops.
+The framework will be expanded into a **four-layer PID** by adding **attitude and attitude-rate loops**.

 ## Project Overview